2023 Legislative Agenda

 SUPPORT

 • HB 2571: Relating to electric bicycles.
-Directs Department of Environmental Quality to establish program for providing rebates to qualifying individuals who purchase electric assisted bicycles or cargo electric bicycles and qualifying equipment.
+Directs Department of Environmental Quality to establish program for providing rebates to qualifying individuals who purchase electric assisted bicycles.
+Establishes Electric Bicycle Incentive Fund.
+Takes effect on 91st day following adjournment sine die.

 • 1-13 (H): Referred to Climate, Energy, and Environment with subsequent referral to Ways and Means.